dliang2000/MockAbstraction/RESULTS.md

 ## Field Mock Objects
 ```
 Output from Soot's Mock Analysis

+Locate
+"Total Number of Annotated Mocks in the benchmark"
+"Total Number of Mocks defined in default init<> in the benchmark"
+"Total Number of Mocks defined in @Before in the benchmark"
+in the output.

 ```

 | Benchmark | Total Number of Annotated Field Mock Objects | Total Number of Field Mock Objects defined in Default Init | Total Number of Field Mock Objects defined in Before Methods |